OperatingSystemRocket/RocketOS/docs/source/docs_source/libc/kstring.rst

 ``char* kstrrchr(char* str, int32_t character);``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This function should be used
+This function
-to find the first occurrence of character in string str
+finds the first occurrence of
+character in string str
-(searches from end of string).
+(searching from end of string).

 **Example Usage**::